-Figure 9-27.
+Figure 9-28.
 Interrupt Remapping Table Entry Format

 Bits Field Description 127:84 R: Reserved Reserved.
 Software must program these bits to 0.
 This field is evaluated by hardware only when the Present (P) field is Set.
 83:82 SVT: Source Validation Type This field specifies the type of validation that must be performed by the interrupt-remapping hardware on the source-id of the interrupt requests referencing this IRTE.
-O0b: No requester-id verification is required.
-O1b: Verify requester-id in interrupt request using SID and SQ fields in the IRTE.
+00b: No requester-id verification is required.
+01b: Verify requester-id in interrupt request using SID and SQ fields in the IRTE.
 10b: Verify the most significant 8-bits of the requester-id (Bus#) in the interrupt request is equal to or within the Startbus# and EndBus# specified through the upper and lower 8-bits of the SID field respectively.
 This encoding may be used to verify interrupts originated behind PCI-Express-to-PCI/PCI-X bridges.
 Refer Section 5.2 for more details.
 11b: Reserved.
 This field is evaluated by hardware only when the Present (P) field is Set.
 81:80 SQ: Source-id Qualifier The SVT field may be used to verify origination of interrupt requests generated by devices supporting phantom functions.
 If the SVT field is 01b, the following encodings are defined for the SQ field.
 O0b: Verify the interrupt request by comparing all 16-bits of SID field with the 16-bit requester-id of the interrupt request.
 O1b: Verify the interrupt request by comparing most significant 13 bits of the SID and requester-id of interrupt request, and comparing least significant two bits of the SID field and requester-id of interrupt request. (i.e., ignore the third least significant field of the SID field and requestor-id).
-10b: Verify the interrupt request by comparing most significant 13 bits of the SID and requester-id of interrupt request, and comparing least significant bit of the SID field and requester-id of interrupt request. (i.e., ignore the second and third least significant fields of the SID field and requestor-id).
-11b: Verify the interrupt request by comparing most significant 13 bits of the SID and requester-id of interrupt request. (i.e., ignore the least three significant fields of the SID field and requestor-id).
+10b: Verify the interrupt request by comparing most significant 13 bits of the SID and requester-id of interrupt request, and comparing least significant bit of the SID field and requester-id of interrupt request. (i.e., ignore the third least significant fields of the SID field and requester-id of interrupt request. (i.e., ignore the second and third least significant fields of the SID field and requester-id).
+11b: Verify the interrupt request by comparing most significant fields of the SID field and requestor-id).
+11b: Verify the interrupt request by comparing most significant 13 bits of the SID and requester-id of interrupt request. (i.e., ignore the second and third least significant 13 bits of the SID and requester-id of interrupt request. (i.e., ignore the least three significant fields of the SID field and requester-id).
 This field is evaluated by hardware only when the Present (P) field is Set and SVT field is 01b.
 79:64 SID: Source Identifier This field specifies the originator (source) of the interrupt request that references this IRTE.
 The format of the SID field is determined by the programming of the SVT field.
-If the SVT field is: O1b: The SID field contains the 16-bit requestor-id (Bus/Dev/Func#) of the device that is allowed to originate interrupt requests referencing this IRTE.
+If the SVT field is: O1b: The SID field contains the 16-bit requestor-id (Bus/Dev/Func #) of the device that is allowed to originate interrupt requests referencing this IRTE.
 The SQ field is used by hardware to determine which bits of the SID field must be considered for the interrupt request verification.
 10b: The most significant 8-bits of the SID field contains the startbus#, and the least significant 8-bits of the SID field contains the endbus#.
 Interrupt requests that reference this IRTE must have a requester-id whose bus# (most significant 8-bits of requester-id) has a value equal to or within the startbus# to endbus# range.
-This field is evaluated by hardware only when the Present (P) field is Set and SVT field is 01b or 10b.
+This field is o1b or 10b.